USS Pampanito Barometer (Manometer) Replacement 2014

 When donated by the Navy to the museum there were no manometers on the boat.
 Early in the museum era, a Navy style barometer that came form one of the ships in the Susuin Bay Reserve Fleet was put on the dive station.
 The crew knew it was not the correct style barometer because the mounting holes did not match, but they also wanted an instrument in place to help interpret the internal pressure in the boat.
 During the research into the clinometer replacement project we found photos and drawings of the dive station from WW II confirming the location and mounting style of the original instruments.
 We also learned that there was a second instrument in the conning tower.
 We also learned the difference between a manometer and barometer and the higher pressure range needed to act as a manometer in a submarine.

-Once we knew what we were looking for we got incredibly lucky when the barometer expert we purchased a 1944 manometer from found and acquired the correct manometer.
+Once we knew what we were looking for we got incredibly lucky when the barometer expert we purchased a 1944 manometer with a different style case from found and acquired the correct manometer.
 We then created a replica of the mounting bracket based on the details of the empty bracket found in the conning tower and the photos from WW II.
 The three mounting holes have slightly different spacing and the conning tower has a small cutout on the right that is not in the dive station photos, but otherwise are the same.
 By computer modeling the simple parts were able to cut them on a waterjet, bend the round in a slip roller and braze it together in just a couple of hours.

 We appreciate the advice, help, donations and discounted products and services from individuals and companies along the way.
 We had the help of an very talented team.
 We could not have succeeded without the incredible generosity of these people and companies: